1952 Australian Grand Prix

 The 1952 Australian Grand Prix was a Formula Libre motor race held at the Mount Panorama Circuit near Bathurst, in New South Wales, Australia on 14 April 1952.
 The race had 43 starters and was held over 38 laps of the six kilometre circuit, a total distance of 235 kilometres.
 A crowd of 15,000 watched the race, which was organised by the Australian Sporting Car Club.

-The race, which was recognised by the Confederation of Australian Motor Sport as the seventeenth Australian Grand Prix, was won by Doug Whiteford driving a Talbot-Lago T26C Formula One car.
+The race, which is recognised by Motorsport Australia as the seventeenth Australian Grand Prix, was won by Doug Whiteford driving a Talbot-Lago T26C Formula One car.
 It was Whiteford's second Australian Grand Prix victory.